Principality of Peremyshl: Dynasties

 Peremyshl was ruled initially by the descendants of Vladimir Yaroslavich — who had helped recapture the towns of Cherven Rus in 1031 — and his only son Rostislav Vladimirovich; they are hence known as the Rostislavichi.
 The earliest known Prince of Peremyshl is Ryurik Rostislavich, who was occupying the city when the murderers of Yaropolk Izyaslavich fled to him in 1087.
-Vsevolod I Yaroslavich, Grand Prince, is alleged to have apportioned Volhynian territories, distributing Vladimir-in-Volhynia (modern Volodymyr-Volynskyi) to Davyd Igorevich, Terebovl to Vasilko Rostislavich and Peremyshl to Volodar Rostislavich, grants confirmed at the Council of Liubech of 1097.
+Vsevolod I Yaroslavich, Grand Prince, is alleged to have apportioned three south-western principalities, distributing Vladimir-in-Volhynia (modern Volodymyr-Volynskyi) to Davyd Igorevich, Terebovl to Vasilko Rostislavich and Peremyshl to Volodar Rostislavich, grants confirmed at the Council of Liubech of 1097.
 The city, defended by Prince Volodar, was besieged in 1097 by Yaroslav Svyatopolkovich, allied to King Coloman of Hungary.
 However Davyd Svyatoslavich, Prince of Chernigov, and his Polovtsy ally Bonyak defeated the Hungarian.

-Peremyshl, although originally subordinate to the Principality of Vladimir-in-Volhynia, remained a semi-independent principality into the middle of the 13th century and beyond.
-Although the details are not always available, it formed part of the orbit of the emerging Principality of Halych.
+In 1141, it was united with the Principality of Terebovlia and Principality of Zvenyhorod to form the enlarged Principality of Halych, but was later on several occasions awarded to or seized by various members of the ruling dynasty.
+Peremyshl was often affected by frequent dynastic struggles in the Principality of Halych, and the neighboring Principality of Volhynia, particularly during the first half of the 13th century, when both Polish and Hungarian rulers also tried to expand their influences over the region.
+Thus in the autumn of 1219, Peremyshl was captured by Polish forces during the combined Polish-Hungarian campaign aimed at securing the entire Halychyna for the Hungarian prince Coloman, who was styled as King of Galicia.
+In 1224, Coloman's brother, prince Andrew of Hungary, became the Prince of Peremyshl, and in 1227 also the Prince of Halych.

 During the conflict between Rostislav Mikhailovich and Daniil Romanovich (formerly its prince), it was one of the former's strongholds; its bishop supported Rostislav, and when Rostislav occupied Halych, he appointed Konstantin of Ryazan to oversee Peremyshl.
 Peremyshl is known to have been the main fort of Boleslaw-Yuri, King of Rus, going into Polish hands after his death.